Mikkola School

 Either religion or ethics are taught in basic education.
 A student can also receive teaching in their own religion in primary and lower secondary schools in Vantaa.

 School transportation is primarily arranged by public modes of transport, in which case the student receives a free-of-charge schoolchild's travel card.
-In exceptional cases, however, taxi transportation can be arranged.
+The travelcard can be downloaded at Vantaa Infos.
+In exceptional cases, however, taxi transportation can be arranged, if it is not possible for the...

 The aim of the Schools on the Move programme is to promote a culture of physical activity in basic education and support the expertise and well-being of school personnel.